libertymaxi/package-retriever/README.md

 The script is able to:

-- [x] 1.
+- ✅ 1.
 Download repositories from just myself(libertymaxi), but just the whole repository

-- [x] Download public repositories from multiple github users
+- ✅ Download public repositories from multiple github users

-- [x] Retrieve specific libraries from the repository, while correctly handling necessary dependencies
+- ✅ Retrieve specific libraries from the repository, while correctly handling necessary dependencies